Kálmán Kandó: Italy, Designing the World's first electrified main railway line

-Electrification of the London underground lines, a moral victory
+Electrification of the London underground lines

 On the District and Metropolitan Railways, the use of steam locomotives led to smoke-filled stations and carriages that were unpopular with passengers and by the early twentieth century electrification was seen as the way forward.
 A tender was announced for an electric system, and the largest European and American companies applied to win the tender.
 However, when the experts of the railways compared the designs from the Ganz Works to the offers of the other large European and American competitors, they concluded that Ganz Works' technology was cheaper and more reliable and described its technology as a "revolution in electric railway traction".

 In 1901, a metropolitan and district joint committee recommended the Ganz three-phase AC system with overhead wires.
 Initially, this was unanimously accepted by both parties, until the district found an investor, the American Charles Yerkes, to finance the upgrade.
 Yerkes raised £1 million (1901 pounds adjusted by inflation are £) and soon had control of the District Railway.
 However Yerkes favoured the classic DC system, similar to that in use on the City & South London Railway and Central London Railway.
 The Metropolitan Railway protested about the change of plan, but after arbitration by the Board of Trade the DC system was adopted.